-Alejandro Cruz is an associate in the firm’s Litigation department.
+Alejandro Cruz is Counsel in the Firm’s Litigation department.
 Mr. Cruz represents clients in complex commercial litigation in trial and appellate courts, as well as in arbitrations and mediations.
 His practice includes disputes arising from structured finance transactions, alleged accounting malpractice, antitrust actions, and claims of commodities manipulation.
 He also conducts internal investigations and represents clients in investigations by government agencies, including the Commodity Futures Trading Commission, the Department of Justice, and the Securities Exchange Commission.
 In addition, Mr. Cruz is a member of the firm’s Privacy and Data Security group, Mr. Cruz advises clients on a wide array of cybersecurity issues, including breach response and regulatory compliance.
 Mr. Cruz also maintains an active pro bono practice, including federal civil rights actions, housing disputes, disability discrimination, and claims related to religious land use and the First Amendment.
 In 2016, Mr. Cruz received the Brooklyn Bar Association Volunteer Lawyers Project’s Champion of Justice Award for his commitment to pro bono service.

 Prior to joining the Firm, Mr. Cruz was an associate at a large New York law firm and served as a law clerk to the Hon.
 Eric N. Vitaliano of the United States District Court for the Eastern District of New York from 2011 to 2012.